-- What we would like to have: daughterOf(X,Y) ← childOf(X,Y) ∧ Woman(X).
+- What we would like to have: daughterOf(X,Y) ← childOf(X,Y) ∧Woman(X).

 - Rules are flexible

 - There are rules in the Semantic Web, e.g.

 - Semantic Web Rule Language (SWRL)

 - Rule Interchange Format (RIF)

-- See lecture in two weeks
+- Some more

 - Some reasoners do (partly) support rules